The-Compiler/pytest-tips-and-tricks/README.md

 ## Note

-The code in `code/` is still WIP until Monday ~noon, unfortunately a few minor last-minute changes are expected.
-Slides will be added around that time as well.

 The provided code is for 3 days of training, so we're not going to use all of it.
 If you want to prepare, take a look at `rpncalc/` (especially `rpn_v2.py` and `utils.py`), which is a small example project we'll use in the training.